ishanmadan1996/Video_Rental_REST_App/README.md

 ```

+## For the live demo, please watch the video titled Demo.mp4

 ## Routes or API endpoints
 ```
 POST to https://guarded-plateau-75943.herokuapp.com/api/users/ to create a new user in the db, with name, email, password fields defined in body of the request.
 The response contains a token id which we can then include in our req headers as an authorization token.